 While representations and warranties insurance (RWI) is commonly used in many domestic private-target M&A deals in the US, the use of RWI in cross-border M&A transactions involving emerging markets has long been an up-and-coming trend yet to fully consolidate, especially in transactions involving Latin American targets.
 In recent years, RWI has gradually entered the cross-border transactional space and become an important risk allocation tool in cross-border M&A deals.
 Historically, RWI was often discussed but rarely used in Latin American M&A deals, mainly due to insufficient market penetration by insurance companies offering RWI in their portfolios.
-However, we have recently observed a significant increase in the frequency in which RWI is used, or at least available and seriously considered, in M&A deals in the region.
+However, in recent years we have observed a significant increase in the frequency in which RWI is used, or at least available and seriously considered, in M&A deals in the region.

-Dealmakers have been motivated to find alternatives to traditional postclosing risk allocation in Latin America because of the increased complexity of deals, the number of regulatory or court-mandated transactions and distressed divestments, the increased sophistication of passive investors that are unwilling to assume direct risk and the more competitive nature of global auction processes.
-Also, in the current environment of social unrest and political instability facing the globe and the region, RWI can be a valuable tool to align parties' interests and expectations as to risk allocation, in a manner that may not otherwise be possible without transactional insurance.2
+Dealmakers have been motivated to find alternatives to traditional post-closing risk allocation in Latin America because of the increased complexity of deals, the number of regulatory or court-mandated transactions and distressed divestments, the increased sophistication of passive investors that are unwilling to assume direct risk and the more competitive nature of global auction processes.
+Also, the current global turmoil and the environment of social unrest and political instability facing the globe and the region have shown that RWI can be a valuable tool to align parties' interests and expectations as to risk allocation, in a manner that may not otherwise be possible without transactional insurance.